Admissions

 On the Day of Admission

-If your child will be a moving into one of our community-based homes, your family will have the opportunity to visit the residence, unpack, and set up his or her room.
+If your child will be a moving into one of our community-based homes, your family will have the opportunity to visit the residence, unpack, and set up their space in a bedroom.
 We encourage you to bring any of your child’s personal belongings that are familiar and comforting, and to decorate the room so it reflects your child’s interests and personality.

 We will work diligently to address your needs and concerns before, during, and after the move.
 We strive to make our residences feel warm and inviting and we want the students to feel like their residence is truly a home-away-from-home.

-After your child’s first day at school, a member of our educational staff will call you to provide an update on his or her first day.
+After your child’s first day at school, a member of our educational staff will contact you to provide an update on his or her first day.
+Your child's teacher will contact you about setting up a regularly scheduled contact.

 After Admission

-Families can expect daily communication with the classroom teacher via the daily home log and scheduled biweekly communication.
+Families of day students can expect daily communication with the classroom teacher via the daily home log and scheduled weekly communication.

 Download